VEDAGroup/webstart/README.md

 Webstart Maven Plugin (VEDA Fork)
 =================================

 This is a fork of the Codehaus Webstart Maven Plugin 1.0.0-SNAPSHOT - http://mojo.codehaus.org/webstart/webstart-maven-plugin/

-  We need some improvements to the original plugin within a short timeframe and a possibility to properly release a new version.
-For that reason we decided to fork the original project, release our changes and then try to get our changes applied back to the original project.
+We need the ability to sign the embedded JNLP templates and a possibility to properly release a new version.
+For that reason we decided to fork the original project and release our changes.

 This project, as the original, is licensed under Apache License 2.0 http://www.apache.org/licenses/LICENSE-2.0.html